Skip to main content

 Identify the drain reason

+Before deciding whether to undrain a node, check the drain reason so you know whether the node is recovering automatically or requires manual intervention.
 To find out why a node is in a drain state, use the scontrol show node command:

 scontrol show node [NODE-NAME]

 Replace [NODE-NAME] with the actual name of the node you want to check, or remove the [NODE-NAME] entirely to list all nodes.
 The output of these commands shows a reason for the node’s drain state.
-Based on the reason listed, you can determine if the drained state is due to a Kubernetes event or a Slurm issue and proceed accordingly.
+Based on the reason listed, you can determine whether the drained state is due to a Kubernetes event or a Slurm issue and proceed accordingly.

 Aliases for node monitoring